MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-update-policies.md

 >Microsoft Edge Update 1.3.33.5 and later

 #### Description
-If you enable this policy, update checks are suppressed each day starting at Hour:Minute for a period of Duration (in minutes).
+If you enable this policy, update checks are suppressed each day starting at Hour:Minute for Duration (in minutes).
 Duration isn't affected by daylight saving time.
 For example, if the start time is 22:00 and the duration is 480 minutes, updates will be suppressed for exactly 8 hours, regardless of whether daylight saving time starts or ends during this period.

   If you disable or don't configure this policy, update checks aren't suppressed during any specific period.
 #### Windows information and settings